MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

 });
 ```

-Finally, we need to update our model so that comments have embedded instances of itself.
+Finally, we need to update our model so that comments have [embedded instances](https://docs.mongodb.com/manual/core/data-model-design/#embedded-data-models) of itself.

+Below is one way to accomplish the task!

+Others have accomplished the task using `[this]`.

+What does that mean?
+Which do you prefer?
+Take some notes on your theories.

+Whatever implementation plan you decide upon, the code below is a foolproof way to embed the related comment data inside the original `CommentSchema`.
+Keep this strategy handy in your notes; it'll resurface time and time again in a multitude of projects during your career!

 ```js
 const mongoose = require("mongoose");